Munirah-Aljrayan/NIST-Post-Quantum-Cryptography-Research-Project/README.md

 at Imam Abdulrahman Bin Faisal University, focused on post-quantum cryptography as part of the NIST standardization efforts.

+## 📄 Project Report
+The full research report is available at the following path:

+`NIST-Post-Quantum-Cryptography-Research-Project/CRYSTALS-Kyber and CRYSTALS-Dilithium.pdf`

 ## 🔐 Research Focus
 - Post-quantum cryptography standards
 - Algorithms: CRYSTALS-Kyber and CRYSTALS-Dilithium